brianchase/anthology/README.md

 1. Plato – Euthyphro
 1. Plato – Glaucon on the Ring of Gyges
 1. Plato – Socrates' Allegory of the Cave
 1. Aristotle – Nicomachean Ethics, bk.
-1, chaps.
-1–7
+1
 1. Epicurus – Letter to Menoeceus
 1. Seneca – De Ira [On Anger], bk.
 2.6–2.10
 1. Aulus Gellius – Attic Nights, bk.
 5.10